oracle-quickstart/oci-hpc/README.md

 So while there may be capacity available in the DC, you may not be able to grow your current cluster.

 ## Cluster Network Resizing (via resize.sh)
-> [!WARNING]
+> [!NOTE]
-> This section is deprecated and needs to be improved.
+> This section might need some improvements.
 It is now possible to resize directly from the OCI web console thanks to the event/function/queue approach.

 Cluster resizing refers to ability to add or remove nodes from an existing cluster network.
 Apart from add/remove, the resize.py script can also be used to reconfigure the nodes.